 Based on placement test results, students may be required to take MATF 1001, Foundations of College Mathematics concurrently with or prior to clinical courses.
 Early placement testing is advised to avoid delay in beginning clinical coursework.

 The aforementioned grade requirements are minimums.
 Due to the competitive selection process for the Veterinary Science majors, only the most academically qualified students will be directly admitted into these programs.

-Students who are not selected for the Veterinary Science programs may still be admitted to the college as an Undecided student.
+Students who are not selected for the four-year Veterinary Technology program may still be admitted to the college as an Undecided student.
 The Undecided-Veterinary program is a structured, one semester program through which students may meet the requirements listed above at the college level.
 Students will take the following courses: